 How much broccoli should I feed?

+Other examples of rabbit safe vegetables to include in their daily greens include parsley, coriander, mint, basil, kale, spinach and celery.
 Recommended Vegetables and Herbs is a comprehensive list, from the Rabbit Welfare Association and Fund (RWAF), of which fresh foods you can feed to your rabbits.

 Get the best advice, tips and top tech for your beloved Pets